Tai-Rocha/tainaweb_en/content/blog/anitta_spotify_1/index.markdown

 </tbody>
 </table>

-#### Popularidade das  músicas ao longo dos anos
+#### Popularity of songs over the years
 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />

-A score de popularidade no geral aumentou ao longo do tempo.
-No entanto, entre 2015 e 2016 algumas músicas atingiram o score na casa dos 60, seguido de uma queda e subindo novamente depois de 2017.
+The overall popularity score increased over time.
+However, between 2015 and 2016 some songs hit the score in the 60s, followed by a drop and rising again after 2017.

-#### Relações entre fatore como:
+#### Relationships among factors such as:
-Velocidade (speechiness), músicas acústicas (acousticness) e outros.
-Variando de -1 a 1, onde em 0 não há correlações evidentes e em -1 ou 1 há correlações.
-Sempre bom lembrar que : correlação não implica em causalidade. :blush:
+Speed (speechiness), acoustic music (acousticness), and others.
+Ranging from -1 to 1, where at 0 there are no evident correlations and at -1 or 1 there are correlations.
+Always good to remember that: correlation does not imply causality. :blush:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-3-1.png" width="672" />

-Quanto as relações entre variáveis, o score de popularidade não apresenta fortes correlações com as demais variáveis.
+The popularity score does not show strong correlations with the other variables.

-## Então vamos de música ?
+## So let's go to music?